tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 **For real data analyses 1000G reference data for larger subsets of SNPs can be downloaded [here](https://www.bridgeprs.net)**

-### Qustion?
+### Qustions?
-Can you work out what the other command line arguments are doing?
+* Can you work out what the other command line arguments are doing?
-Can you work out what the other config file arguments are doing?
+* Can you work out what the other config file arguments are doing?

 <a href="#top">[Back to table of contents](#table-of-contents)</a>